Tarski's Theorem, Supermodular Games, and the Complexity of Equilibria: Computing a Tarski fixed point is in

 A function $f: [N]^d \rightarrow [N]^d$ with $N = 2^n$ for some $n \geq 1$, given by a boolean circuit, $C_f$, with $(d \cdot n)$ input gates and $(d \cdot n)$ output gates.

 {\bf Output:} Either a (any) fixed point $x^* \in \Fix(f)$, or else a witness pair of vectors $x,y \in [N]^d$ such that $x \leq y$ and $f(x) \not\leq f(y)$.

 \end{definition}

 Note $\Tarski$ is a {\em total} search problem: If $f$ is monotone, it will contain a fixed point in $[N]^d$, and otherwise it will contain such a witness pair of vectors that exhibit non-monotonicity.
-(If it is non-monotone it may of course have both witnesses for non-monotonicity and fixed points.)
+(If it is non-monotone it may of course have both witnesses for non-monotonicity and fixed points; it is important that in this case either kind of output will do.\footnote{Indeed, deciding whether such a function given by a boolean circuit is non-monotone in easily seen to be \NP-complete.}) Note that if we restricted $\Tarski$ to the subproblem $\Tarski_d$, where the dimension $d$ of the input function is assumed to be a fixed constant $d$, not dependent on the input, then for each fixed $d$ the problem $\Tarski_d$ is solvable in polynomial time, using the already mentioned $O(\log^d N)$ time algorithm.

 Recall that a total search problem, $\Pi$, is in the complexity class \PLS{} ({\em Polynomial Local Search}) if it satisfies all of the following conditions (see \cite{JPY88,Yan97}):

 \begin{enumerate} \item For each valid input instance $I \in D_\Pi \subseteq \{0,1\}^*$ of $\Pi$, there is an associated non-empty set $S_I \subseteq \{0,1\}^{p(|I|)}$ of {\em solutions}, and an associated {\em payoff function}\footnote{Or, cost function, if we were considering local minimization.
 But here we focus on local maximization.}, $g_I: S_I \rightarrow {\mathbb Z}$.
 For each $s \in S_I$, there is an associated set of {\em neighbors}, ${\mathcal N}_I(s) \subseteq S_I$.